TeamGloomy/TeamGloomy.github.io/pages/mydoc/supported_boards.md

 ### SPI Drivers

-From 3.3 Beta 1_3, the following SPI drivers are supported on STM32 only
+From 3.3 Beta 1_3, the following SPI drivers are supported on STM32 only (except the Fly-407ZG)
 - TMC5160